Finding the Best Places to Retire Since 2006!

 Cost of Living: Meets the national average

 Climate: Summer high temperatures average in the mid-90s with high humidity and lots of precipitation.
-Winters are mild with temperatures in the mid-70s.
+Winters are mild with temperatures in the 60s and 70s.

 At Least One Hospital Accepts Medicare Patients?
-No, but Osceloa Regional Medical Center, about 5 miles away, accepts Medicare patients.
+No, but Osceloa Regional Medical Center, about five miles away, accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
-No, but Osceloa Regional Medical Center, about 5 miles away, is accredited.
+No, but Osceloa Regional Medical Center, about five miles away, is accredited.

 Public Transit: No